 - i.
 Prior to commissioning lock out devices shall be installed on all associated valves. - ii.
-Commissioning must be performed in compliance with: - a) AWWA Standard C651 - b) Alberta Environment License To Operate - c) DFO Letter of Advice (if applicable) - Discharge of hyper chlorinated or potable testing and/or commissioning water must comply with Section 504.10.00 of the Standard Specifications Waterworks Construction
+Commissioning must be performed in compliance with: - a) AWWA Standard C651 - b) Alberta Environment License To Operate - c) DFO Letter of Advice (if applicable) - iii.
+Discharge of hyper chlorinated or potable testing and/or commissioning water must comply with the Standard Specifications Waterworks Construction